cchapmanbird/EMRI-FoM/README.md

 - Get pipeline for parameter estimation
 - Update the horizon redshift to be averaged
 - Everything with new Kerr Equatorial model so no inclination
-- Need to think about Quadrupole moment https://arxiv.org/abs/gr-qc/0612029
+- Need to think about Quadrupole moment https://arxiv.org/abs/gr-qc/0612029 , mapping in eq 43 of https://arxiv.org/pdf/gr-qc/0510129
 - Talk with Andrea Sartirana and Maxime

 ## Installation Instructions